Using Docker Container

 wsl --update

-Check the WSL available distributions list with the Powershell command prompt, as below
+Check the available WSL distributions using the Powershell command prompt:

 wsl -l -o